The Giant Drop

 The Giant Drop is a drop tower ride located at the Dreamworld theme park on the Gold Coast, Australia.
 Manufactured by Intamin, the ride was added in December 1998 to the existing Dreamworld Tower which housed the Tower of Terror.
 For fourteen years, The Giant Drop held the record for the tallest drop tower in the world.

 The Giant Drop is one of Dreamworld's seven thrill rides.
 It has a height of 119 m and a maximum speed of 135 kph, making it both the fastest and tallest amusement park ride in the Southern Hemisphere.

-The ride is themed to an oil rig by “The Giant Oil Company”.
+The ride is themed to an oil rig by "The Giant Oil Company".
 There are many pieces of oil machinery located around the ride.

 History

 Construction of the Dreamworld Tower began in 1996.
 On 23 January 1997, the Tower of Terror officially opened to the public.
 Close to two years later, on 26 December 1998, The Giant Drop officially opened to the public as part of the Dreamworld Tower.
 Additional theming was added around the base of the ride and the Vintage Car track was re-routed around the base of the tower.
 The cost to build The Giant Drop, had the Dreamworld Tower not been already standing, was published at A$12 million.
 Over 5 million people have been dropped to date.

 In mid-2007, concerns were raised over the safety of Intamin drop towers after an incident at Six Flags Kentucky Kingdom's Superman: Tower of Power ride where a teenage girl had her feet severed after a cable had snapped.
 Despite the incident, Dreamworld continued to keep The Giant Drop operating, stating their ride's cables had daily and monthly checks.
 An independent safety audit concluded that "Dreamworld's safety standards are world class and second to none".

 On 25 April 2022, The Giant Drop closed for a refurbishment which includes the installation of lighting, a repaint and continued removal of the track from the former Tower of Terror II ride, which closed in November 2019.
-The ride is expected to reopen on 15 September 2022.
+The ride reopened on 24 June 2023.